The Unexpected Perks of Having Two Wedding Photographers

 We get asked all the time: Do we really need to have a second photographer at our wedding?
 We understand—finding, booking and paying for one shooter is enough work.
 But before you brush off the idea of multiple photographers as unnecessary, know there are some very valid reasons for having more than one to capture your day.

-We totally agree.
-In most cases, you'll want a second photographer for a lot of practical reasons, and not only the two outlined above (getting ready in two separate locations and a large number of guests).
-There's also the logistics of how to shoot the walk down the aisle.
-Think about it: You'll want your walk and your fiance's reaction to it, your vows and your parents' reactions.
-You get the point -- multiple things happen simultaneously at weddings and they're all worth capturing, from getting ready to the ceremony, cocktail hour and reception.
+Many couples admit that not spending more on photography is one of their biggest wedding day regrets—and we tend to agree.
+In most cases, you'll want a second shooter for a number of practical reasons.
+For one, there's the challenge of how to photograph your ceremony.
+There's something so special about being able to capture multiple emotional moments throughout.
+You'll want your walk down the aisle and your partner's reaction to it, your vows and your parents' reactions.
+You get the point—so much happens simultaneously at weddings and they're all worth remembering, from getting ready to the ceremony, cocktail hour and reception.

-But, if your budget is the reason you want to ditch the second shooter, consider cutting down the amount of time you need your photographer (many photographers understand this factor, and will take all the necessary photos from the reception right away so you can get on with the party).
+If your budget is the sole reason you want to ditch a second photographer, we totally understand.
+One trick is to consider cutting down the amount of time you need a photographer.
+Many photographers understand this factor, and can work with you to make sure they take all necessary photos first thing at the reception, so you can get on with the party.